Monitoring and control

 - And of course many other scenarios are conceivable.

 Click on “Add new monitoring” or on one of the buttons in the list to edit a monitoring.
-The following dialog will then appear:
+The following dialog then appears:

-- Monitor No.: A unique number for the monitor, important for the order
+- Monitor number: A unique number for the monitor, important for the order

-- Monitor Name: Give the monitoring a name
+- Monitor Name: Give the monitor a name

 - Type: Currently there are only two control functions, “Min” (minimum value) and “Max” (maximum value).
-With “Min” the activation value is undershot and with “Max” the activation value is exceeded.
+For “Min”, falling below the activation value and for “Max” exceeding the activation value lead to activation.

 - !NEW!
 From firmware 2.3.3(172) additional support for AND / OR / XOR / NOT and digital rain sensors (on SN1/2).
-Other monitors can be connected together using AND/OR/XOR/NOT.
-The rain sensor can be configured for both rain and “non-rain” and can therefore switch events.
+Other monitors can be connected together with AND/OR/XOR/NOT.
+The rain sensor can be configured for both rain and “non-rain” and thus switch events.

 - Sensor: Select the desired sensor.
-If you want to group several sensors together, first create a group and then select the group.
+If you want to combine several sensors, first form a group and then select the group.

 - Program to start: When the activation value is reached, this program will be started.

 - Station is activated: When the activation value is reached, this station is activated.
-When the deactivation value is reached, this station is deactivated.
+If the deactivation value is reached, this station is deactivated.

 - Maximum runtime (s): Defines the maximum runtime of the station to be started in seconds

-- Activation value: For example, if you use a temperature sensor, enter the temperature at which the program or station should be activated.
+- Activation value: For example, for a temperature sensor, enter the temperature from which the program or station should be activated.
 The unit is determined by the assigned sensor.

-- Deactivation value: For example, for a temperature sensor, enter the temperature at which the station should be deactivated.
+- Deactivation value: For example, for a temperature sensor, enter the temperature above which the station should be deactivated.
 The unit is determined by the assigned sensor.

 Then confirm with “Save”.

-- For “Max”, the “deactivation value” should be smaller than the “activation value”, and vice versa for “Min”.
+- For “Max” the “Deactivation value” should be smaller than the “Activation value”, for “Min” vice versa.

 - A station can also be a remote station or HTTP station, e.g. to control sockets.